 Lots of people hold off on even looking at a UK pension transfer because the exchange rate freaks them out.
 Depending on when you started tracking the New Zealand dollar to British pound you might have seen highs of three dollars fifty to the pound and lows of one dollar seventy, and this can play a part in the decision making process.
 But what most people don’t know is that when you transfer a UK pension to New Zealand you don’t have to convert it into New Zealand dollars.

-In fact by holding off transferring their pensions because of the exchange rate they are losing control.
+In fact by holding off transferring their pensions because of the exchange rate you can often lose control.
 If you want complete exchange rate control transfer to a New Zealand superannuation schemes where you can invest in sterling denominated funds and dollar denominated funds.
 This ability to hold the funds in sterling also means that you can convert your pension from sterling to New Zealand dollars at a rate on any given day – as the transaction can be done on a day in New Zealand.
 If you leave your funds in the UK and wait for the rate to get to a value you like by the time you complete the pension transfer process (which generally takes three months) the rate can be completely different.

 Furthermore, the current exchange rate may actually be working in many peoples favour when it comes to calculating the tax on a pension transfer to New Zealand (particularly if you can remember when it was three dollars to the pound).
 For an understanding of why this might be the case we recommend that you read the following…read more

-myth 2: Never touch a final salary scheme
+Myth 2: Never touch a final salary scheme

-myth 3: All QROPS are equal
+Myth 3: All QROPS are the same